aghilhooshmand/UGE/README.md

 ## 🌟 Project Overview

-### What is UGE?
+### What is GE-Lab?

-UGE is a sophisticated web application that provides a user-friendly interface for conducting Grammatical Evolution (GE) setups.
+GE-Lab is a sophisticated web application that provides a user-friendly interface for conducting Grammatical Evolution (GE) setups.
+A Laboratory for learning how Grammatical Evolution works.
 It combines the power of evolutionary algorithms with modern web technologies to make GE research accessible and efficient.

 ### Key Features